Skip to main content

 Sources & further reading

 Citation: "State of Facebook Group Posting 2026," MultiGroupPoster Research, https://multiplegroupposter.com/state-of-facebook-group-posting-2026.
-Figures combine aggregated anonymized user telemetry with published operational benchmarks; ranges are directional.
+Figures combine aggregated anonymized usage data with published operational benchmarks; ranges are directional.
 Last updated Updated .

 Post safely within these benchmarks

 MultiGroupPoster ships with the safe pacing, randomized delays, and Spintax this report describes — on by default.
-Free for 6 posts/day, no credit card.
+Free for 6 posts to try, no credit card.

 Add to Chrome — Try Free